Question: What’s the best way for melting soy wax? In a double boiler setup or in the microwave?

 Soy wax is so versatile that you can melt it in the microwave, use a double boiler setup or a Presto Pot.
 Melting in the microwave is ok, but it is much harder to gauge the temperature.
 You don’t want to get the wax too hot, so you’ll need to keep checking it with a candy thermometer.

 Now for the wonderful Presto Pot.
-This is excellent for making larger batches of candles, and it is used by many professional chandlers.
+This is excellent for melting wax for larger batches of candles, and it is used by many professional chandlers.
 Soy wax works great in these because it is easy to clean out with hot water and soap.
 You’ll need to add a spigot to the Presto Pot in order to use it for candle making.
 Then you can just melt unscented, uncolored wax in the pot (Do not use fragrance oil and dye in the Presto Pot), and then pour the amount of wax you need through the spigot, into your pour pot.
 Then you can add fragrance oil and dye.

 You can get a Presto Pot on Amazon, or at your local Walmart, Target or other similar store.